Fiach-Dubh/TheBitcoinGames/README.md

 >the game master(s) would need to act as referees and auditors to monitor the participants in case of fowl play.

 >timing each participant and creating a historical leader board for this game would be ideal, but would require standardizing each element.

+>Recording the participants may be very entertaining and ensure good faith of each.